 Yes.
 As mentioned, non-compliance is an expensive process, which includes penalties like fines, legal disputes, insurance issues and possibly shutting businesses down until compliance requirements are met.

 - What are the major benefits of being compliant?

 Compliance standards and road rules exist for a reason.
 Each one of them are intended to make the roads we travel in South Africa better and safer.
 Being compliant can help drive inhouse efficiency too.
 Fully-compliant vehicle fleets are known to be more reliable, secure and efficient, while continuing to drive new and better business.

 M6T is one of South Africa’s most reliable and capable road freight transportation services.
-If you are looking for end-to-end road freight services that offer real-time monitoring and consistent delivery, contact us today.
+If you are looking for end-to-end road freight services that offer real-time monitoring and consistent delivery, contact us at our Johannesburg or Durban branch today.